michbur/michbur/README.md

 Hi!
 My name is Michał Burdukiewicz<a href="https://orcid.org/0000-0001-8926-582X"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png"/></a> and I am passionate about bioinformatics and R.

+I am currently leading the Laboratory of Bioinformatics and Multi-omics Analysis at the Medical University of Białystok.
+Contact me if you want to collaborate with us!

 <p align='center'>

   <a href="https://twitter.com/burdukiewicz">